QuantEcon/lecture-python-intro/lectures/supply_demand_heterogeneity.md

 We can use the following steps to compute a competitive equilibrium:

 - First we solve the single representative consumer economy by normalizing $\mu = 1$.
-Then, we renormalize the price vector by using the first consumption good as numeraire.
+Then, we renormalize the price vector by using the first consumption good as a numeraire.

 - Next we use the competitive equilibrium prices to compute each consumer's marginal utility of wealth: